fabiog1901/pgworkload/README.md

 Class `Bank` in file `workloads/bank.py` is an example of one such user-created workload.
 The class defines 3 simple transactions that have to be executed by `pgWorkload.py`.
+Have a look at the `bank.py`, `bank.yaml` and `bank.sql` in the `workload` folder in this project.

+Head to file `workload/bank.sql` to see what the database schema look like.
+We have 2 tables:

+- the `transactions` table, where we record the bank payment transactions.
+- the `ref_data` table.

+Take a close look at this last table: each column represent a different type, which brings us to the next file.

+File `bank.yaml` is the data generation definition file.
+For each column of table `ref_data`, we deterministically generate random data.
+This file is meant as a guide to show what type of data can be generated, and what parameters are required.

+File `bank.py` defines the workload.
+The workload is defined as a class object.
+The class defines 3 methods: `init()`, `run()` and the constructor, `__init__()`.
+All other methods are part of the application logic of the workload.
+Read the comments along the code for more information.

 Let's run the sample **Bank** workload.